/ Air transport

 These problems affect not only the workers but also the quality of service provided to passengers.

-FTTU stands up for the right to decent working conditions and equality for all working in the aviation sector.
+FTTU advocates for the right to decent working conditions and equality for everyone working in the aviation sector.

-Here is how we support pilots, cabin crew, ground staff, technicians, and all those who make air transport possible:
+Here is how we support pilots, cabin crew, ground staff, technicians, and everyone who makes air transport possible:

-✅ Protection of labor rights – we provide legal support, draft and conclude collective labor agreements, negotiate and engage in social dialogue with airlines, airport operators, and institutions.
+✅ Protection of labor rights – we provide legal support, draft and conclude collective bargaining agreements, conduct negotiations and social dialogue with airlines, airport operators, and institutions.

-✅ Improvement of working conditions – through collective negotiations we agree on better working conditions both in the air and on the ground; we monitor compliance with labor and aviation legislation; we participate in working groups and advisory councils; we actively alert the competent authorities in case of violations or risks to the health and safety of aviation workers.
+✅ Improving working conditions – through collective bargaining, we negotiate better working conditions both in the air and on the ground; we monitor compliance with labor and aviation legislation; we participate in working groups and advisory councils; we actively report to the competent authorities in case of violations or achievements risks to the health and safety of aviation workers.

-✅ Financial support – we provide assistance in emergencies, incidents, accidents, and serious illnesses.
-We ensure access to mutual aid funds – VSK and NVSK.
+✅ Financial support – we provide assistance in emergencies, incidents, accidents, and severe illnesses.
+We provide access to mutual aid funds – MC and NMC.

-✅ Information and consultation – we provide up-to-date and reliable information regarding changes in labor and aviation legislation, the rights and obligations of workers, as well as opportunities for professional development, specialized courses, and training.
+✅ Information and consultation – we provide up-to-date and reliable information regarding changes in labor and aviation legislation, rights and obligations of employees, as well as opportunities for professional development, specialized courses, and training.

 ✅ Collective representation – your voice in negotiations with employers, airport operators, and state institutions.